iamitshri/number-to-roman-numeral/README.md

      - Hence our final solution is MMMCCXXXIV
    - SimplifiedIntegerToRomanNumeralService.java
    - Intuition behind this solution
-    - In the previous solution, we were essentially looking for highest left integer and based on its decimal position, decide its roman representation
+      - In the previous solution, we were essentially looking for leftmost integer and based on its decimal position, decide its roman representation
       - For each position of the digit, we keep array of possible values and just do lookup

 ### Extension 2 <a name="extension-2"></a>
 - RomanNumeralsInRangeService.java